 In forecasting, it is decided that a certain day in the future will mark the beginning of the Hijri month, using pure astronimical caluclations.

 The Crescent sighting probabilities analysis is done by a few astronomical science bodies around the world and they publish a world map that shows the probabilities of sighting the Crescent in coloured zones.
-Below is the world map for the moon sighting probabilities during the sunset time for the 5th of May 2019 which is the 29th of Shaaban 1440.
+For example, below is the world map for the moon sighting probabilities during the sunset time for the 5th of May 2019 which is the 29th of Shaaban 1440.
 Source: www.astronomycenter.net

 The correct opinion which must be acted upon is that indicated by the words of the Prophet Muhammad ﷺ (peace and blessings of Allah be upon him):